s1na/go-ethereum/plan.md

 - Migration occurs while the node is offline during the pruneHistory command
 - Headers will be completely moved (not copied) from the chain freezer to the new headers-only freezer
 - The freezer should not be started until after migration is complete

+### Migration Process Safety

+1. Check if headers/ directory exists - fail if it does
+2. Copy all header-related files to new location
+3. Validate copied files for integrity/completeness
+4. Only after validation passes, delete original files
+5. If interrupted:
+   - Process will fail on restart if headers/ directory exists
+   - User must manually remove headers/ directory
+   - Migration can be restarted from beginning

 ### Key Implementation Details